git-town/git-town/website/src/commands/merge.md

 > _git town merge_

-The _merge_ command merges the current branch with its parent branch and updates proposals.
+The _merge_ command merges the current branch with its parent branch.
 Both branches must be
 [feature branches](../branch-types.md#feature-branches).

 When using the